storacha/specs/w3-filecoin.md

 }
 ```

-Aggregator MUST issue a signed receipt with the result of the task.
-Arranged aggregate for piece receipt looks like:
+An Aggregator MUST issue a signed receipt with the result of the task.
+An arranged aggregate for piece receipt looks like:

 ```json
 {